FACIAL PLASTIC SURGERY

 What is a rhinoplasty?

 Nose reshaping, or a rhinoplasty, is a surgical procedure that reshapes the nose to a more aesthetically pleasing shape and size to improve your appearance.* The surgery is typically performed under IV sedation or general anesthesia in an outpatient surgery setting.
 Incisions are typically made in the columella (the fleshy skin in between the nostrils) and extend into the nostrils.
-The underlying cartilage and soft tissues are exposed and contoured to achieve the desired results.* Occasionally, Dr. Waltzman will need additional cartilage for grafting or support.* This cartilage can come from the nasal septum, the ear, or from a rib.
+Occasionally, Dr. Waltzman will need additional cartilage for grafting or support.* This cartilage can come from the nasal septum, the ear, or from a rib.

 After surgery you may have splints inside your nose and on the top of your nose to preserve the new shape, protect your new nose from trauma, reduce skin swelling and hold the bones in place while they heal.* Drainage from the nostrils is common for 2-3 weeks after surgery.* Your stitches and splints will be removed in the office.
 Swelling after a rhinoplasty is common and typically takes several months for the majority of the swelling to resolve.* It is not uncommon for a small amount of swelling to remain in the tip of the nose for up to 1 year.*